ropensci/nasapower/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a revised new release at the request of CRAN maintainers, changes follow.

   * Omits the redundant part "from R" in the Title.

   * Puts package names, software names and API names in single quotes (e.g.
   'nasapower') in Title and Description.

   * Replaces \dontrun{} with \donttest{} in @examples

 ## Reverse dependencies